fivetran/dbt_hubspot/README.md

 | [hubspot__email_event_*](https://fivetran.github.io/dbt_hubspot/#!/model/model.hubspot.hubspot__email_event_bounce)   | Each record represents an email event in Hubspot, joined with relevant tables to make them analysis-ready.           |
 | [hubspot__email_sends](https://fivetran.github.io/dbt_hubspot/#!/model/model.hubspot.hubspot__email_sends)     | Each record represents a sent email in Hubspot, enriched with metrics about opens, clicks, and other email activity. |
 | [hubspot__engagement_*](https://fivetran.github.io/dbt_hubspot/#!/model/model.hubspot.hubspot__engagement_calls)    | Each record represents an engagement event in Hubspot, joined with relevant tables to make them analysis-ready.      |
+### Materialized Models
+Each Quickstart transformation job run materializes 129 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?